 Skip to content

-User guide
+SiteOpt User guide

 Introduction

-Siteopt can represent detailed interactions between buildings, local energy production, storage, and the wider grid, allowing planners to explore how different technologies and operating strategies perform over time.
-By capturing temporal variability such as hourly demand, weather‑driven renewable output, and dynamic electricity prices, Siteopt helps identify cost‑efficient, low‑carbon solutions for heating, cooling, and electricity supply.
+SiteOpt can represent detailed interactions between buildings, local energy production, storage, and the wider grid, allowing planners to explore how different technologies and operating strategies perform over time.
+By capturing temporal variability such as hourly demand, weather‑driven renewable output, and dynamic electricity prices, SiteOpt helps identify cost‑efficient, low‑carbon solutions for heating, cooling, and electricity supply.
 Its modular structure also makes it easy to test future scenarios, compare investment options for sustainable district‑level energy planning.

 Standard workflow

-The standard workflow for Siteopt usage can be outlined as follows:
+The standard workflow for SiteOpt usage can be outlined as follows:

 • Visualizing the model topology and needed entities in one's own mind or paper

-• Starting Spine Toolbox and building the model database
+• Building the model database

-• Running optimization
+• Running optimization and compiling result summary

 • Analyzing results